 With the ratification of the Bill of Rights in 1791, Americans were guaranteed specific rights and liberties that would protect their individualism and freedom and limit the power of government.
-The first 10 amendments outlined a collection of safeguards to ensure justice and liberty for every American citizen.
-The activities in this guide will allow a range of students to display their knowledge of what the Bill of Rights is and how it impacts their daily lives.
+These activities allow students to display their knowledge of what the Bill of Rights is and how it impacts their daily lives.

 Bill of Rights Summary | Teaching American History